Laxman Sivaramakrishnan nails England with 12-wicket haul

 The emotional (stunned, say the sceptics) father drove through a one-way street and was stopped by the police.
 Colin Cowdrey, the first man to play a hundred Tests, confessed.
 The policeman, a cricket follower himself, let him go without a fine.]

 England had their chance when Shastri stepped out against Edmonds, but Downton missed an easy stumping opportunity.
-India finished at 268 for six with Shastri on 45 and Kirmani on 20.
+India finished on 268 for 6 with Shastri on 45 and Kirmani on 20.
 They were only 73 ahead.

 Day Three: Shastri and Kirmani negate England